Subshifts with sparse traces: Definitions

-See \cite{LiMa95} for a reference on symbolic dynamics.
-A topologically closed shift-invariant subset of $\Sigma^{\Z^d}$ is called a \emph{subshift}, and more generally we call expansive actions on Cantor spaces subshifts.
-Two subshifts are \emph{conjugate} if there is a shift-commuting homeomorphism between them.
-Conjugate subshifts have the same dynamical properties.
-Most subshifts considered in this article contain the unary point $0^{\Z^d}$.
-In particular, the alphabets of our subshifts almost always contain $0$, and in almost all notions where a `zero symbol' is needed, this zero symbol is $0$.\footnote{One may find it useful to think of our subshifts as pointed, but note that our special point is always a fixed-point.} We write $\Sigma = \Sigma_+ \cup \{0\}$ where $\Sigma_+ \not\ni 0$ is the set of \emph{nonzero symbols}.
+Most subshifts considered in this article contain the unary point $0^{\Z^d}$, and are \emph{pointed}, in the sense that this \emph{zero point} $0^{\Z^d}$ is thought of as being part of the structure (in particular morphisms, by default, map the zero point to the zero point).
+In particular, the alphabets of our subshifts almost always contain $0$, and in almost all notions where a `zero symbol' is needed, this zero symbol is $0$.
+We write $\Sigma = \Sigma_+ \cup \{0\}$ where $\Sigma_+ \not\ni 0$ is the set of \emph{nonzero symbols}.
 In this article, a \emph{nontrivial} subshift is one containing at least two points.
 A \emph{finite point} is one where only finitely many nonzero symbols occur.
 Such points are also known as \emph{homoclinic}.

+A subshift is \emph{SFT} (subshift of finite type) if it is defined by a finite set of forbidden patterns (in the sense that it is the largest subshift of some full shift that misses a defining clopen set), and \emph{sofic} if it is the image of an SFT under a shift-commuting continuous function.

+A \emph{$\Pi^0_1$-subshift} is a subshift $X \subset \Sigma^\Z$ that is on the $\Pi^0_1$ level of the arithmetical hierarchy (equivalently the lightface Borel hierarchy).
+In other words, there exists a Turing machine that outputs a sequence $w_1, w_2, ...$, $w_i \in \Sigma^*$, such that $X$ is defined by forbidding the words $w_i$.
+See \cite{CeRe98}.